Vicky Kaushal's Uri: The Surgical Strike To Be Re-released In Maharashtra On July 26; Find Out Why!

 The Film Turned Out To Be A Major Game-changer For Vicky As Well

-Post Uri's success, the actor was quoted as saying in a HT interview, "I truly believe that success is something that the audience gives you; it's their prerogative whether they want to give you that or not.
+Post Uri's success, the actor was quoted as saying in an HT interview, "I truly believe that success is something that the audience gives you; it's their prerogative whether they want to give you that or not.
 Honestly speaking, I don't know if I have got the success in real terms but if I achieve it in the coming years, I would like to put that to good use and give back to the society in some way.
 The idea is that if my name ever reaches that potential and gains importance, then I should do something good around me."

 How The Vicky Kaushal Film Inspired A Fan To Join Army